Illustration of a worried bull beside the words Say Sorry in Spanish.

 This post wouldn’t be complete without a list of ways to reply to an apology.

-Here are some of the most used:
+Here are some common replies:

-• No pasa nada – “It’s okay” (literally “Nothing happens.”)
+• No pasa nada – “It’s okay” (literally, “Nothing happens”).

 • Está bien – “It’s okay.”